edsu/at-you/README.md

 Check back soon for more details on our approach and findings.
-Please don't hesitate to get in touch using the [issues](https://github.com/edsu/to-deray/issues) queue, or via email using the addresses below.
+Please don't hesitate to get in touch using the [issues](https://github.com/edsu/to-deray/issues) queue, or via Twitter.

 ## Team